Six common misconceptions about Ramadan

 The aim is to increase spirituality and religious observance through longer prayers and self-control, as Ramadan is seen as an opportunity to replenish one's spirituality.

-While on the surface that seems simple and straight-forward, there are a few myths and misconceptions that have divided opinion over the years.
+While on the surface that seems simple and straightforward, there are a few myths and misconceptions that have divided opinion over the years.

 Below are six of those, along with analysis by Shabbir Hassan, an advanced student of Islamic Sciences and Sharia, and a Hafidh of the Koran - meaning he has memorised the entire Koran.

-In most cases, however, it depends on the school of thought and some of the below points can be open to interpretation.
+In most cases, however, it depends on the school of thought and some of the following points can be open to interpretation.

 'Brushing your teeth breaks the fast'